TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 42/Ezekiel 42.4.md

 ---

-And before the chambers was a walk of ten cubits' breadth inward, a way of one cubit; and their doors were toward the north.
+Before the rooms was a walk of ten cubits' breadth inward, a way of one cubit; and their doors were toward the north.